WaiveCar/WaiveScreen/README.md

     * FUTURE: Permits a user to change the terms of a contract, talking to the Ad daemon.
     * Sends out reports at the end of a contract on whether it's completed or failed.

+There's furthermore 4 systems:

+  * @ & www.waivescreen.com - The user-facing portal to buy ads and see a dashboard of current/past campaigns
+  * admin.waivescreen.com - The administrative end to see things like screens/campaigns etc
+  * api.waivescreen.com - The way that the screens themselves communicate with the backend through some kind of REST protocol (described in the tickets)
+  * reflectXX.waivescreen.com - A way to ssh into the screens if they are up and running using the port assigned by their registration.
+The XX part allows for many hosts to exist to extend beyond the 2^16 port limitation by TCP.

 The DASHBOARD part (not done/not started):
   * Shows what ads had played where